gtfierro/home.gtf.fyi/content/posts/223p/eye-of-the-beholder.md

 ```

 The relationship between the damper and the sensor (the *digital* I/O point "sensor") is now a direct link (`brick:hasPoint`) and the sensor has an application-friendly type of "Supply_Air_Temperature_Sensor".
+This also illustrates one difference between the two models: 223P models the physical sensor and its relationship to the damper, while Brick abstracts this into a simple I/O point and does not model the physical sensor itself.
 An illustration of this abstraction is below{{< sn >}}I am experimenting with using Claude to generate SVGs instead of me putting them together by hand{{< /sn >}}.

 {{< figure width="70%" src="/img/2025-02-23-brick-223p-view.svg" alt="abstracting 223P models with Brick">}}

 ### Modeling Loops